wiseman-timelord/aiDEr-Local/README.md

 ### EXAMPLES:
 - Prompt to make a game...
 ```
+Phase 1:
-the files I have provided are all blank files, they are the files, that you should save to, in order to produce the game.
-I want you to produce a maze game, that is suitably sized and complicated for the number of files provided, utilize them optimally and logically.
-Plan it all out, the goal result is the, batch launcher and working game, it doesnt have to be amazing, but it should at least be a functional demonstration of your skills.
+the files I have provided 4 files, `data.dat`, `main.py`, `maze_game.bat`, `settings.json`, are all blank files, they are the files, that you should save to, in order to produce the game.
+A simple maze game in Python, using, `main.py` for main code and `settings.json` for peristent settings and `data.dat` for maps and `maze_game.bat` to run `main.py`, utilize them optimally and logically.
+Plan it all out, the goal is the completion, the result should be a good demonstration of your abilities.
+After each significant phase in editing, ensure to save the files, but ensure to save over the files provided with those filenames, do not save files with alternate names.

+Phase 2 (unfinished):
+please check the current state of all 4 of the scripts...
+1. they should be logical and sound.
+2. Improve the scripts.
+3. upgrade the scripts.
 ```

 ## DEVELOPMENT: